 FEBRUARY 2008 VOL. 80 | NO. 2

-NEW YORK STATE BAR ASSOCIATION
+NEW YORK STATE BAR ASSOCIATION OUTPON

-TH STATE A

-THE SENATE TE OF NEW YORK ALBANY
+THE SENATE STATE OF NEW YORK ALBANY

 August 30, 1966

-Mr. James M. Flavin State Reporter Court of Appeals Hall Albany, New York Dear Mr. Flavin:
+Mr. James M. Flavin State Reporter Court of Appeals Hall Albany, New York Dear Mr. Flavin;

-\$7500 Your request to proceed with an expenditure of procession of the proceed with an expenditure of emprocessions on Court of Appeal cases by means of emprocessions on Court of Appeal cases by means of savings.
-If you are unable the understanding that in Jacuary, Any subscription of the provide the stations of your experiment, and we will be based optimized of the results of the based we can be apprized of the results of the
+\$7500 Your request to proceed with an expenditure of entry decisions on your experimental errors to retrieve any process is approved, with the unders by means of you will try to above this the understanding that frice and we shall entertain a deficiency request the findings of your experiment, and we will be as anyour to be apprized of the results of the ogram.

 Sincerely,

 Remembering Mr. Flavin

 The Origins (and Unintended Consequences) of Online Legal Research

 by Gary D. Spivey

 Also in this Issue

-Eugene C. Gerhart and Justice Robert Jackson
+Eugene C. Gerhart and Justice Robert Jackson Immigration Compliance 2007 Criminal Law Legislation

-Immigration Compliance

-2007 Criminal Law Legislation

 Consumer Protection Law in 2007